christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

 ```
 Okay, so things look a bit crazy at first sight, but please hang on.
 It does feel weird not explicitly defining an array of titles, but understanding why this is, is what I believe to be the big "aha" moment.
 So let us work our way to that moment.

 First of all we need an observable that can produce an array of titles, but we also need to hook in multiple observables that will do different mutations to the array.
-This is a great job for **reduce**.
-Reduce is a method that takes an initial value, our array, and a function that will run whenever the observables that is hooked on to it passes in a new value.
-So what we do in this example is hooking on an observable called *addTitle* that will pass functions which our reduce reacts to.
+This is a great job for **scan** (reduce).
+Scan is a method that takes an initial value, our array, and a function that will run whenever the observables that is hooked on to it passes in a new value.
+So what we do in this example is hooking on an observable called *addTitle* that will pass functions which our scan reacts to.
 When an *addTitleMutation* is received it will be run and the current array of titles is passed.
-The returned value from the function, which is the array of titles, will now become the current value of **reduce** and it will now become the value of the titles observable.
+The returned value from the function, which is the array of titles, will now become the current value of **scan** and it will now become the value of the titles observable.

 So why is this better?
 Well, if you think about how you would solve this with traditional progamming style you would probably dive into our existing *title* code, create the array as a side effect making all of this harder to test.
 If you look closely at our functions they are completely pure and very easy to test.
 A sidenote here is that it is easier to handle immutable data structures also, as the array returned from our mutation function could have been a completely new array.